bettercallazamat/js-retro-shooter/README.md

 ## Game Design and Development Process

-The design and development process was a quite challange for me.
+The design and development process was a quite challenge for me.
-1. After I collected all required assets for project I started studying the best practices building games using Phaser framework.
+1. After I collected all required assets for a project I started studying the best practices for building games using the Phaser framework.
 The main objectives were to decide how to organise code and modules should I have.
-2. So main file is just starting Boot process and adding all required scenes (in separated files).
+2. So the main file is just starting the Boot process and adding all required scenes (in separated files).
-3. Next day I created basic templates for entities  that I need (player, enemies, buttons, lasers) and what shared functionality and atributes they should have.
+3. Next day I created basic templates for entities that I need (player, enemies, buttons, lasers) and what shared functionality and attributes they should have.
 4. Then I focused on was how to handle the physics and motion frameworks it provides.
 5. Getting all together was about building the project while keeping the following concepts in mind:
 5.1.
 MVP - Building the main functionality before going further in implementing additional features.